 The US Department of Energy has a great guiding principle when it comes to maximizing solar gain in the winter and minimizing it in the summer: “You want to achieve a slope equal to your geographical latitude plus 5 to 15 degrees.”

 Even which side of the roof you place the skylight on is a vital consideration.
 East-facing skylights will receive much more sun in the morning than in the evening.
 West-facing skylights will experience the opposite effect.
+If installed incorrectly, skylight repair or replacement maybe necessary.

 How Much Will This Cost?